auth0/docs/articles/multifactor-authentication/send-phone-message-hook-amazon-sns.md

 ---
 # Configure a Custom SMS Provider for MFA using Amazon SNS

-This guide covers how to send <dfn data-key="multifactor-authentication">Multi-factor Authentication (MFA)</dfn> text messages using the Amazon Simple Notification Service (SNS).
+This guide explains how to send <dfn data-key="multifactor-authentication">Multi-factor Authentication (MFA)</dfn> text messages using the Amazon Simple Notification Service (SNS).

 <%= include('./_includes/_test-setup') %>